abinit/abinit/doc/tutorial/base1.md

 * in many cases, the ground state of an isolated atom is spin-polarized, see the variables [[nsppol]] and [[spinat]] ;

-* the highest occupied level might be degenerate with the lowest unoccupied level of the same spin, in which case the techniques usually appropriate for metals are to be used (see [lesson base4](base4))
+* the highest occupied level might be degenerate with the lowest unoccupied level of the same spin, in which case the techniques usually appropriate for metals are to be used (see [tutorial 4](base4))

 * also often, the symmetry of the ground-state charge density will NOT be spherical, so that the automatic determination of symmetries by the code, based on the atomic coordinates, should be disabled,